domino4com/CWV/README.md

 ```

 ### I²C
-I²C's SDA and SCL is not on the standard ESP32's Pin normally used in Arduino.
+I²C's SDA and SCL is not on the standard ESP32's Pin normally used.

+#### Arduino
 The pins has to be set before the `Wire.begin()` statement like this:

-#### Arduino
 ```C
 #define I2C_SDA 26
 #define I2C_SCL 27